leecolarelli/dotfiles/README.md

 - Did you backup local databases you need?
 - Did you remember to save all important documents from non-cloud directories?
 - Did you save all of your work from apps which aren't synced through cloud?
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and run `mackup backup`?

 ## Installation